Skip to main content

 Rescue Cipher Helpers

-// createRcPlaintext — the unencrypted balance value before encryption.
+// createRescueCipherPlaintext — the unencrypted balance value before encryption.

 Protocol Helpers

-// createOptionalData32 — validates a Uint8Array as a 32-byte optional metadata payload.
+// assertOptionalData32 — validates a Uint8Array as a 32-byte optional metadata payload.

-// Used as the optionalData field in deposit, withdraw, and UTXO operations.
+// Used as the optionalData field in deposit, withdraw, and Stealth Pool Note operations.

-// Pass to priorityFees in operation options to speed up processing under load.
+// Pass as the `microLamportsPerAcu` option on operation calls to speed up processing under network load.

 Limb Helper